jashvidesai/ORF-Thesis/README.md

-This repository contains code supporting the thesis Exact and Heuristic Optimization Methods for the Transportation of Radiopharmaceuticals.
+This repository contains code supporting the senior thesis "Exact and Heuristic Optimization Methods for the Transportation of Radiopharmaceuticals".

 Chapter Code Mapping: